jaydickson02/Everything/docs/01 Characters/The Canyon Serpent.md

-A gigantic and territorial beast that dwells near [[The Shrine of the Scorpion]].
+A gigantic and territorial beast that dwells near [[The Shrine]].
 This creature provides a challenging early encounter for the party.